stevekane/play/README.md

     "watch-src": "watchify -d -o public/app.js index.js",
     "watch-test": "watchify -d -o public/test.js test.js",
     "server": "http-server",
-    "start": "watchify -d -o public/app.js index.js & watchify -d -o public/test.js test.js & http-server &",
+    "watch": "watchify -d -o public/app.js index.js & watchify -d -o public/test.js test.js & http-server",
-    "stop": "job -x kill"
   }
 }
 ```

 We can now start our file watchers for both source and tests and have our http server running as background processes of a single terminal (or tab).
 This is somewhat convenient though certainly not necessary.
-Once your server and watchers are started, visit your app at localhost:8080/index.html or your tests at localhost:8080/test.html.
+Once your server and watchers are started, visit your app at localhost:4004/index.html or your tests at localhost:4004/test.html.

 #Fin
 You are now setup with a flexible and minimal browser application development environment.
 Feel free